 - Expensive electric heat from baseboards, wall heaters or radiators.

-- Pricey central heat, either due to high fuel expenses or decreased efficiency.
+- Pricey central heat, either as a result of high fuel expenses or decreased efficiency.

-- Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork due to radiator or baseboard heat.

-In comparison to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get exact control over temperatures from room to room, as a result of zoned mini-split technology.
+In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy precise control over settings from room to room, due to zoned mini-split technology.

-Our Specialists Can Take Care of All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs